-- 1. Comprehend basic spoken French and use appropriate beginning level vocabulary and grammar to express oneself and to communicate orally in the target language. - 2.
-Comprehend basic oral or written questions in French and answer in writing, demonstrating appropriate levels of accuracy and control of fundamental grammatical concepts. - 3.
+- 1. Comprehend basic spoken French and use appropriate beginning to intermediate level vocabulary and grammar to expand ability to express oneself and to communicate orally in the target language. - 2.
+Comprehend beginning to intermediate (oral or written) questions in French and answer in writing, demonstrating appropriate levels of accuracy and control of fundamental grammatical concepts. - 3.
 Comprehend and answer questions about the content of short, basic texts in French. - 4.
-Demonstrate a basic knowledge of the diverse cultures that make up the Francophone World.
+Demonstrate a basic knowledge of the diverse cultures that make up the Francophone World, in areas that could include topics such as geography, diet, history, lifestyles, traditions, and customs.